-Another argument made for maintaining restrictions on travel to Cuba is that lifting them entirely would open the floodgates to American tourist travel that would support Raúl Castro's rule by providing his government with millions in tourist receipts.
-Advocates of restricting travel oppose any loosening that could prolong the regime by propping it up with increased income.
+Another argument made for maintaining restrictions on travel to Cuba is that lifting them entirely would open the floodgates to American tourist travel that would support the Cuban government by providing it with millions in tourist receipts.
+Advocates of restricting travel oppose any loosening that could prolong the regime by propping the regime up with increased income.
 In contrast to those supporting tourist travel, they believe that continued travel restrictions will help influence Cuba's policy.
 They argue that since the collapse of the Soviet Union and the loss of Soviet subsidies to Cuba, the travel and embargo regulations have contributed to the Cuban government's decision to cut the military's size and budget and to introduce economic reforms.
 Lifting travel restrictions, they argue, would eliminate the U.S. leverage on Cuba to enact further reforms and to improve the human rights situation.